OrchardCMS/OrchardCore/src/docs/reference/modules/Microsoft.Authentication/README.md

 - Display Name: The text that'll be displayed on the Orchard login screen.
 We recommend something like "My Company Microsoft account".
 - AppId: Use the above-mentioned "Application (client) ID" from the Azure Portal.
 - TenantId: Use the above-mentioned "Directory (tenant) ID" from the Azure Portal.
-- CallbackPath: We recommend not changing this unless you want to handle the login callback from your custom code.
-The request path within the application's base path where the user-agent will be returned.
+- CallbackPath: We recommend not changing this unless you want to handle the login callback from your custom code, or if the `/signin-oidc` path is used by something else.
+This is the path within the application's base path where the user-agent will be returned after login.
 The middleware will process this request when it arrives.
 If no value is provided, the default `/signin-oidc` is used, which requires no further setup.
+If you change this, you'll also need to use it under "Redirect URIs" of the app in the Azure Portal.

 Now, the login screen will display a button for Azure AD login: